launchdarkly/api-client-ruby/docs/AuditLogApi.md

 opts = {
   before: 8.14, # Float | A timestamp filter, expressed as a Unix epoch time in milliseconds.
 All entries returned will have before this timestamp.
   after: 8.14, # Float | A timestamp filter, expressed as a Unix epoch time in milliseconds.
 All entries returned will have occured after this timestamp.
-  q: "q_example", # String | Text to search for.
+  q: 'q_example', # String | Text to search for.
 You can search for the full or partial name of the resource involved or fullpartial email address of the member who made the change.
   limit: 8.14, # Float | A limit on the number of audit log entries to be returned, between 1 and 20.
-  spec: "spec_example" # String | A resource specifier, allowing you to filter audit log listings by resource.
+  spec: 'spec_example' # String | A resource specifier, allowing you to filter audit log listings by resource.
 }

 begin